-Having fed my son Holle with organic goat formula for the first three months (breastfeeding didn’t happen for me), it made sense to move on to Holle organic baby rice when he was 4 months.
+Having fed my son Holle organic baby formula with organic goat formula for the first three months (breastfeeding didn’t happen for me), it made sense to move on to Holle organic baby rice when he was four months.
 Fortunately, Ajax wasn’t interested and, shortly after, I came across research persuading me to look for better options.

 Why skip baby rice?

-Since 70% of our immune system is in our gut, when you upset a baby’s fragile digestive tract, it can compromise every aspect of their health.
-Breast milk is made up of protein and fat, so look for foods rich in these macros instead.
+Since 70-80% of our immune system is in our gut, when you upset a baby’s fragile digestive tract, it can compromise every aspect of their health.
+Breast milk is made up of protein and fat, so look for foods that are rich in these macros instead.

 Studies show there is a significant amount of arsenic in many rice products and that arsenic levels in the blood directly increase with greater rice consumption.
 Along with rice cereal, you might want to keep gluten-free breads to a minimum (the majority are made with rice), along with portable snack foods.
 It’s also worth being aware that numerous pesticides contain arsenic – another reason to choose organic, especially when weaning.